 The color of the burn strokes do not need to be uniform.
 In fact, a little variety would be good.

 As you can see the log matches the color of the cast shadows around the feet.
-It’s not imperative that the shadows be there.
+It’s not imperative that the cast shadows be there.
 You can add them or not.
 The jaguar will look great either way.

 IN CONCLUSION